CBS Playhouse

 CBS Playhouse is an American anthology drama television series that aired on CBS from 1967 to 1970.
-Airing twelve plays over the course of its run, the series won ten Primetime Emmy Awards and featured many noteworthy actors and playwrights.
+Airing 12 plays over the course of its run, the series won ten Primetime Emmy Awards and featured many noteworthy actors and playwrights.

 History

 The CBS Playhouse series was announced in 1966, with CBS announcing a $500,000 outlay for new scripts to film.
-CBS was specifically looking to "encourage authors to write original and significant dramas for television," and offered $25,000 per optioned script.
+CBS was specifically looking to "encourage authors to write original and significant dramas for television", and offered $25,000 per optioned script.
 This occurred shortly after ABC announced its dramatic arts program ABC Stage 67, along with many CBS dramas.

-Playhouse ultimately commissioned thirteen playwrights to write scripts for the series.
-The first program aired in 1967, called The Final War of Olly Winter starring Ivan Dixon and written by noted playwright Ronald Ribman.
+Playhouse ultimately commissioned 13 playwrights to write scripts for the series.
+The first program aired in 1967, titled "The Final War of Olly Winter", starring Ivan Dixon and written by noted playwright Ronald Ribman.
 According to CBS, over 30 million people watched the broadcast, making it a popular hit for the time.

 Twelve broadcasts ultimately occurred before production stopped due to lack of sponsorship funding.
 CBS would later revive the genre in CBS Playhouse 90, which would refer back to both CBS Playhouse and the early drama series Playhouse 90 that broadcast in the late 1950s.

 Episodes

-CBS broadcast twelve teleplays over the three television seasons between 1967 and 1970.
+CBS broadcast 12 teleplays over the three television seasons between 1967 and 1970.